eliasdorneles/eliasdorneles.github.io/README.md

 # My blog

-Source code and content for [my blog](https://eliasdorneles.github.io)
+Source code and content for [my blog](https://eliasdorneles.com)

-Built with Pelican, deployed by a Bash script in a Travis build.
+Built with a custom static site generator written in [Odin](https://odin-lang.org).

-For local editing, there is a helper Makefile:

-    $ make
-    Quick help:

-    compile  generate site
-    server   generate site watching for changes and start server clean    removes output and cache directories
+## Setting up

+Install system dependencies:

+    sudo apt install libcmark-gfm-dev libcmark-gfm-extensions-dev

+Install [uv](https://docs.astral.sh/uv/) (currently only used for deploying).

+Run `make` to see the help.

+## History

+My blog has known many homes, and the one that lived longer was a static website built with [Pelican](https://getpelican.com/).

+In 2025 I learned Odin and decided to use it for building my website, as it was a good learning opportunity.